Oakland Athletics

 |69-93

-Ruiz signed a minor league contract with the Athletics on Friday, Susan Slusser of the San Francisco Chronicle reports.
+Muncy was designated for assignment Tuesday, Susan Slusser of the San Francisco Chronicle reports.

-The 22-year-old is one of the top Cuban pitching prospects on the market, so this deal could turn out to be a steal if he moves quickly through Oakland's minor league system.
-Acting primarily as a starter in Cuba, Ruiz went 24-17 with a 2.55 ERA over the past three seasons.
+This move comes on the heels of the team's free agent signing of Rajai Davis.
+Muncy appeared in 51 games for the A's in 2016, but failed to make much of an offensive impact.
+In 133 plate appearances, the utility infielder slashed a paltry .186/.308/.257 and a posted a wRC+ of 63.

+Davis is coming off of a productive 2016 campaign in which he slashed .249/.306/.388, hit 12 home runs and tallied 43 stolen bases over 134 games with the Indians.
+He'll likely see a dip in his run production in 2017, though he still provides plenty of stolen base value.
+It will be interesting to see how much playing time he will receive, as the A's are in a rebuilding phase and Davis doesn't figure to be a part of their long-term plans.

 |2016 Team Leaders